 Taking a proportionate approach to technology appraisals

-We're taking a proportionate approach to our technology appraisals.
+In 2022 we developed a new proportionate approach to our technology appraisals.

-We're applying light-touch, faster evaluations to simpler low-risk treatments.
+We applied light-touch, faster evaluations to simpler low-risk decisions.

-This allows us to produce rapid guidance for these topics.
+This allowed us to produce rapid guidance for these topics.
 It also makes sure we continue to have enough time for complex areas that need tailored support.

 In 2022, we introduced the first phase of a new proportionate approach to technology appraisals.

 We simplified, removed, or reconfigured parts of the appraisals process.
-This means we applied light-touch, faster approaches to simpler, low-risk treatments allowing us to produce rapid guidance for some topics.
+This means we applied light-touch, faster approaches to simpler, low-risk decisions allowing us to produce rapid guidance for some topics.

 We’ve recommended 6 treatments in the first phase of this project, benefitting around 175,000 patients.